 - Make 5 to 6 circles in one direction, then reverse into the other direction.
 Keep your leg straight if possible, but bending your knee is fine if you feel more comfortable.

 - Switch legs to repeat Step 5 with your left leg.

 Numerous free Pilates videos are online, but if you try a workout from someone who doesn't know what they're doing, you can risk injury, or at the very least, you might reduce the effectiveness of the moves by doing them wrong.
 Below is a brief selection of some good options for free online Pilates workouts.

 A 20 minute Pilates workout that's a great choice for beginners, this workout from PsycheTruth helps target the lower body.

 A great option for someone wanting a program to follow for a few weeks, this workout from Boho Beautiful targets the abs and glutes.

 This brief video gives a taste of the Hard Core Pilates series from Wundabar Pilates.
 It's a good way to try out a Pilates workout that's a little more difficult to see if you're ready for more.

 When Doing Pilates

 With basic moves and a selection of online videos, you can sculpt your whole body with Pilates.
 Incorporate a healthy diet and cardio for best results.
+When you're ready for more, consider stepping up your Pilates practice to try a Reformer or even a Pilates chair.
 It's normal to tire when performing these exercises, but you should not experience pain.
 If you do, consult a doctor.
 You may need to make modifications.